Perryman Cemetery: Family History

 In 1828, Benjamin Perryman and his family arrived in what was then Indian Territory.
 Perryman was accompanied by his six sons and two daughters.
 They settled near the Arkansas River where they ran a trading post while raising cattle.
-In 1848, the family, lead by Benjamin's son Lewis Perryman, moved to what would become Tulsa after a cholera outbreak.
+In 1848, the family, led by Benjamin's son Lewis Perryman, moved to what would become Tulsa after a cholera outbreak.

 Following the American Civil War, Lewis's son George took over the cattle business after his father's death, and thus the cemetery.
 During this time George became known as the "Indian cattle king of the Creek Nation".
 He later married Rachel Alexander in 1868.
 While the couple had seven kids of their own, they would eventually take in twenty other orphans to raise.
 Alexander became affectionately known as "Aunt Rachel" to her adoptees.

 In 1879, George's brother Josiah established the first post office on the same land as the cemetery, though the location moved downtown once the St. Louis–San Francisco Railway was built through town.
 After George's death, Rachel was convinced to sell the house to a land developer for $60,000.
 The house, commonly referred to as the "White House," was moved in 1912 to another location where it has been maintained and renovated to this day.
 The land where it once stood was used for a courthouse, which would then later be demolished to pave way for the Fourth National Bank tower.